Python utilities for Breakthrough Listen SETI observations

 Command line utilities

-matchfils, for checking if two .fil files are the same.
+matchfils, Check if two .fil files are the same.

 -h flag to any of the above command line utilities to display their available arguments.